elasticsearch/kibana3/src/plugins/expression_progress/README.md

 # expressionProgress

-Expression Progress plugin adds a `progressVis` function to the expression plugin and an associated renderer. @todo write the description of the plugin.
+Expression Progress plugin adds a `progress` function to the expression plugin and an associated renderer. @todo write the description of the plugin.

 ---